garbados/chaiseblog/readme.md

 ![Chaise Blog](http://eggchair.maxthayer.org/img/1373405131_couch-therapy.jpg)

 For those thoughts you want to reflect on alone, lay back on the chaise and relax.
+Or check out the [demo](http://chaisedemo.maxthayer.org/)!

 ## Install